Contrastive Multi-document Question Generation

 \section{Method}

-The overview of our model is illustrated in Figure~\ref{system}.
-The method concerns training two major components: \textit{document-specific generator} and \textit{inter-document coordinator}.

-The \textit{document-specific generator}, which generates a question from a single document, is trained by fine-tuning the pre-trained GPT-2 model.
-The \textit{inter-document coordinator} is a novel hierarchical generation component that integrates multiple-document information from the \textit{document-specific generator} instances.
-This coordinator is trained using reinforcement learning and an auxiliary regularization to encourage (or discourage) the generation to be more relevant to the positive (or negative) set.
-The source code and dataset will be released upon publication.
+{ \textbf{Overview: }} The overview of our model is illustrated in Figure~\ref{system}.
+The model consists of two major components: $i)$ The \textit{document-specific generator} generates a question from a single document, and is fine-tuned from OpenAI GPT-2. $ii)$ The \textit{inter-document coordinator} integrates multiple-document information from the \textit{document-specific generator} instances.
+The coordinator is trained using reinforcement learning after fixing the document-specific generator.

+During the RL training, at each generation time step, each (positive and negative) document will independently use the same generator trained from $i)$ to predict the next token.
+The coordinator will learn to aggregate the probabilities to a \textit{consensus probability} by maximizing a reward function.
+The reward function is designed to encourage the generated question to tie to the positive set and to be away from the negative set.
+The word newly generated from the \textit{consensus probability} are concatenated to all documents as inputs for next time step.

-{ \textbf{Document-specific GPT-2 Generator: }} At the first pre-training stage, we load the publicly available GPT-2 \citep{radford2019language} model as our underlying document-specific generator.
-The GPT-2 model leverages massive out-domain data and serves as good initialization to generate grammatical and informative question.
-Then, we further fine-tune the language model on MS-MARCO \citep{DBLP:conf/nips/NguyenRSGTMD16} \textit{selected} document as an input followed by a special separator and the corresponding question as an output.
+{ \textbf{Document-specific Generator: }} At the first pre-training stage, we load the publicly available GPT-2 \citep{radford2019language} model as our underlying document-specific generator.
+The GPT-2 model leverages massive out-domain data and serves as a good initialization to generate grammatical and informative question.
+Then, we further fine-tune the language model on MS-MARCO \citep{DBLP:conf/nips/NguyenRSGTMD16} \textit{selected} document as an input and the corresponding question as an output.

-At every generation step, the previously generated words are concatenated to all documents as inputs to the generator instances, which yield updated hidden states and output distributions for the next common word.

-{ \textbf{Ranking-based Rewards Computation: } } Before learning a policy for the inter-document coordinator, we first describe the calculating the reward signal based on retrieval statistics from a BERT-based document ranker.